travis-ci/docs-travis-ci-com/user/triggering-builds.md

 }
 ```

-I.e. the `env` section from the API request has been merged into the existing section.
+The `env` section from the API request has been merged into the existing `env` section.